thatdocslady/stgovirt.github.io/source/howto/hosted-engine.html.md

         # hosted-engine --set-maintenance --mode=global

     because the engine service must be stopped during setup / upgrade operations.

-#### **Restarting form a partially deployed system**

-If, for any reason, the deployment process breaks before its end, you can try to continue from where it got interrupted without the need to restart from scratch.

-*   Closing up, hosted-engine --deploy always generates an answerfile.
-You could simply try restart the deployment process with that answerfile:

-      hosted-engine --deploy --config-append=/var/lib/ovirt-hosted-engine-setup/answers/answers-20150402165233.conf

-*   it should start the VM from CD-ROM using the same storage device for it, but if you have already installed the OS you could simply poweroff it and select: (1) Continue setup - VM installation is complete
-*   at that point it should boot the previously engine VM from the storage device and you are ready to conclude it
-*   if this doesn't work you have to cleanup the storage device and restart from scratch

 ### **Migrate existing setup to a VM**